SaifurRahmanMohsin/txt-plugin/README.md

 composer up

 ```
 Logout from your backend and login again.
 This will create the necessary tables for the plugin to work.
 You have now installed Txt!
+Enjoy!!!

 ## Thanks ##